What is it about?

 Even the other characters like Sophie’s father, Luca’s brothers and Jonas’ family, who don’t get that much screen time, have their own unique air about them.
 In Jonas’ families case there is also another great contrast when it comes to them dealing with his PTSD and it’s just awesome.

-I know I’ve been repeated myself over and over how great I found certain aspects, but I just can’t help it.
+I know I’ve repeated myself over and over how great I found certain aspects, but I just can’t help it.
 I write reviews the way I see stuff and this book really was something special that certainly put me under its spell (pun intended 😉 ).

 The more I thought about it, the more I believed that I didn’t read a book but a written composition.
 The language of the dance crossed over into the telling of the story and turned the flow of reading into a reading experience that varied between fast, exciting main themes, emotional climaxes and slow interludes.
 The addressed topics (PTSD, Helper Syndrome, Dependency, Loss) were portrayed realistically and the characters reacted and interacted naturally and individually.